objcio/articles/2015-02-10-gpu-accelerated-machine-vision.md

 }
 ```

 The above shader has manual names for the pixels around the center one, passed in from a custom vertex shader, due to an optimization to reduce dependent texture reads on mobile devices.
 After these named pixels are sampled in a 3×3 grid, the horizontal and vertical Sobel kernels are applied using hand-coded calculations.
-The 0-weight entries are left out in order to simplify these calculations.
+The 0-weight entries are left out, in order to simplify these calculations.
 The GLSL `length()` function calculates a Pythagorean hypotenuse between the results of the horizontal and vertical kernels.
 That magnitude value is then copied into the red, green, and blue channels of the output pixel to produce a grayscale indication of edge strength.

 ## Canny Edge Detection